-I was just made aware of this magnificent piece by my friend Patsy.
+I was made aware of this magnificent piece by my friend Patsy last year.
 It is just the sort of thing I love, with tons of details and other small related paintings to enrich the story and our inspiration.

 Flooded with details, the painting boasts of a rich narrative as well.
 Notice the attendants behind Mary as they curiously examine the first gift.
 Or in the right foreground, observe the royal dog that looks precariously up at the horse who is about to carelessly step onto him.
 Indeed intriguing are the gold anklet spurs of the third king being taken off by a squire as the Magus prepares to approach the Christ Child.Be sure to go to the Aletia article for lots more good insight into this work.

 I also found an article from Khan Academy looking at this work, and the many details, from a different angle.
 It too is well worth reading.